Integralist/integralist.co.uk/content/posts/client-cert-authentication.md

 curl --insecure --key $client_key --cert $client_crt https://<ip>:<nginx_port>/app/foo
 ```

+> [!NOTE]
-> Note: we use `--insecure` to trust the self-signed certificate, we could install the CA into our OS certificate store but I've not done that as this is just an example set-up and so I'm using `--insecure` as a quick win
+> we use `--insecure` to trust the self-signed certificate, we could install the CA into our OS certificate store but I've not done that as this is just an example set-up and so I'm using `--insecure` as a quick win

 Finally, let's test the client cert is being proxied through the HTTP request to the Ruby app: